 She reached out and covered his hand, stilling it.
 Silence fell like a curtain dropped across the room.

 There was no sense of time or motion but somehow her body was in his embrace, her lips were on his lips, and there was nothing else - not the pretense of work or the presence of music - there was nothing but the two of them in all the world.

 Rodney knew there were to be no more evasions.
 Dorothy knew it too.
 She made no objection as Rodney gathered her in his arms and rose from the piano bench, as he roughly deposited her on the couch.
 His eyes were hungry and faintly luminous.
 He crouched beside her and opened the jeweled clasps in her hair, allowing it to fall freely about her shoulders.
 His fingers undid the fastenings of her necklace; it fell into her outstretched hand in a tangled heap of glittering gold.

 His lips met the nape of her neck; she shivered a little and turned to face him, lips parting in what might have been his name.
-He took those lips, took them as he would take her that night, and she did responded without hesitation and he found that her need went even deeper than his own.
+He took those lips, took them as he would take her that night, and as she responded without hesitation he found that her need went even deeper than his own.
 He had never before known this side of her; she had kept him from her with outstretched hands.